Bioconductor/OrchestratingSingleCellAnalysis-release/book/index.md

 ---
-title: "A Minimal Book Example"
+title: "Orchestrating Single-Cell Analysis"
-author: "Yihui Xie"
+author: "Bioconductor"
-date: "2018-12-20"
+date: "2019-01-07"
 site: bookdown::bookdown_site
 documentclass: book
 bibliography: [book.bib, packages.bib]
 biblio-style: apalike
 link-citations: yes
-description: "This is a minimal example of using the bookdown package to write a book.
-The output format for this example is bookdown::gitbook."
+description: "This is a companion of workflows to the 'Orchestrating Single-Cell Analysis' paper by the Bioconductor team."
 ---

 # Prerequisites